conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/feedstocks.md

 During the lifetime of the PR, some automated operations will take place:

 - The linter will scan the state of the recipe to require changes and suggest improvements.
 If not fulfilled, this will result in a failed CI run.
 Linter failures must **not** be ignored without explicit core approval.
 - The PR template will ask you to rerender the feedstock at least once per PR.
 This will ensure that the CI configuration is up-to-date, among other things.
-You can use the bot command `@conda-forge-admin please rerender` in any comment, or do it locally via `conda-smithy rerender`.
+You can use the bot command [`@conda-forge-admin, please rerender`](/docs/maintainer/infrastructure/#conda-forge-admin-please-rerender) in any comment, or do it locally via `conda-smithy rerender`.

 ### Automated PRs

 There is a variety of situations in which the conda-forge automation will create PRs.
 In these cases, it is generally the privilege of the feedstock maintainers to review and merge the PR, triggering the action on the repository.

 Every commit on a branch will trigger the ci _unless_ its commit message contains the tag `[ci skip]`, which can be achieved for PRs by including it in the PR title.
-Some providers ignore this tag during PRs but do obey in runs triggered by a branch like `main`.
+Some providers ignore this tag during PRs but do obey it in runs triggered by a branch like `main`.

 #### Version updates